minkphp/phpunit-mink/docs/remote-code-coverage.rst

 On Test Machine
 ^^^^^^^^^^^^^^^
-This is machine, where PHPUnit tests are being executed.
+This is machine, where the PHPUnit tests are being executed.

-Following code needs to be placed in the ``setUpTest`` method of the test case class (that extends ``BrowserTestCase`` class) to enable remote coverage information collection:
+Following code needs to be placed in the ``setUpTest`` method of the test case class (that extends the ``BrowserTestCase`` class) to enable remote coverage information collection:

 .. code-block:: php